Ionianverse/logistics-operations-analytics-project/README.md

 ## SQL Analysis

-SQL was used to analyze business performance, generate KPIs, and extract insights.
+SQL was used to analyze business performance and generate KPIs.

 Key SQL concepts used: